bbc/tams/docs/adr/decisions/0014-add-event-stream.md

 * Bad, because additional implementation-specific documentation is required.
 * Bad, because a client may not know in advance which mechanisms a server implements.
   However it may be possible to use polling as a fallback, and responding to notifications is likely to be a separate implementation to a regular TAMS client anyway.

+### Option 2a: Specify the content of notification messages, plus some example implementations

+As with Option 2, but also specify at least one example mechanism.
+In addition, add a space to the `service` endpoint that signals which notification mechanisms this implementation supports, with an option to define new mechanisms not originally present.

+* Good, because it retains the flexibility of Option 2 if implementations aren't required to use one of the examples.
+* Good, because it helps build consensus, especially if other implementations use the example.
+* Good, because it provides a way to signal what an API implementation supports.
+* Neutral, because further example implementations need to be managed and added to the API documentation in due course.

 ### Option 3: Provide a telemetry output which can also be used to trigger other actions